Confidentiality & Medical Records

 Many organisations may use SystmOne including GP Practices, out of hours services, child services, community services and hospitals.
 Sharing your health record will help us deliver the best level of care for you.

 You can control how your record is shared.
-You can change these choicess at any time by completing the consent form.
+You can change these choicess at any time by completing the consent form (PDF, 189KB).

 This controls whether your information recorded at Oakwood Surgery can be shared with other health care providers.